huntdatacenter/docs/docs/working-in-your-lab/analytical-tools/saige.md

 createSparseGRM.R --help
 ```

-If you need to run your scripts with older version of R, you can use `3.5.1` and `3.6.1`:
+If you need to run your scripts with older version of R, you can use `3.6.3`:

 ```
-conda install -c conda-forge -c bioconda "r-base=3.6.1" r-saige
+conda install -c conda-forge -c bioconda "r-base=3.6.3" r-saige
 ```

 ## Install the hard way